-Be One Fellowship holds to a standard of Essential Biblical doctrines.
+Be One Ministries and Fellowship holds to a standard of Essential Biblical doctrines.
 These are taught throughout the Bible and are consistent with most if not all those groups who claim to follow Yeshua (Jesus) as the messiah.

 Our overriding philosophy when it comes to the topic of doctrine is as follows:

 "In essentials unity, in non-essentials liberty, in all things charity (love)"

 Listed here then are the essentials of our beliefs.

 The Bible, consisting of the Tanakh (Hebrew Bible/Old Testament) and the later writings known as the New Testament, is the only infallible and authoritative word of G-d.
 In its original writing; it is inspired, infallible and inerrant (Deuteronomy 6:4-9; Proverbs 3:1-6; Psalm 119:89, 105; Isaiah 48:12-16; Romans 8:14-17; II Timothy 2:15, 3:16-17).

 Named in the Bible by the four Hebrew letters: יְהֹוָה, called Yehovah, Yahweh, G-d, Adonai and by some referred to as HaShem or The Name (Genesis 2:4).
 G-d is our Father and creator of all matter whether visible or invisible.
 He is Spirit and Life and we belong to Him (Genesis 1-3).
 He is Holy and perfect in all ways.

 The Shema, "Hear O Israel, the L-rd our G-d, the L-rd is one" (Deuteronomy 6:4), teaches that G-d is Echad: A united one, a composite unity, eternally existent in plural oneness (Genesis 1:1).